khrykin/CXXProxyKit/README.md

 #  CXXProxyKit

-Objective-C Framework that helps to create Swift-friendly wrappers of C++ interfaces.
+Objective-C Framework that helps to create Swift-friendly Objective-C wrappers of C++ interfaces.

 ## Example of Usage